Super Lawyers

 Drug Crime Legal Support in Morgantown, West Virginia

-Drug Manufacturing: Participation in any phase of producing illegal drugs, including activities like cultivating cannabis plants or synthesizing synthetic narcotics.
+• Drug Manufacturing: Participating in any stage of illicit drug production, including cultivating cannabis plants or synthesizing narcotics in a lab setting.

-Conspiracy: When two or more people agree to commit an illegal act, such as drug manufacturing or distribution operations.
+• Conspiracy: A formal agreement between two or more individuals to carry out an illegal act, such as drug manufacturing or distribution.

-Drug Paraphernalia: Possessing equipment or items intended for use in any aspect of drug creation, consumption, or sales, including pipes, scales, and syringes.
+• Drug Paraphernalia: Possessing equipment or items intended for use in the creation, consumption, or sale of drugs—examples include pipes, scales, and syringes.

 Penalties for First-Time Drug Offenders in West Virginia